Raymond Théberge: Nomination of Mary Simon as governor general

 On July 19, 2021 Théberge confirmed that his office would "investigate the process for nominating governors general" in Canada, following over 400 complaints to his Office that the governor general designate, Mary Simon, does not speak French.
 Simon is fluent in English and Inuktitut, and has committed to learning French as part of her mandate.
 The governor general is the federal viceregal representative of the Canadian monarch.

 The investigation will target the Privy Council Office for its advisory role in the governor general selection process.
 In an official statement, Théberge addressed a perception of nominations to high offices in Canada.
 "Too often, I see a discourse that puts respect for diversity and inclusion on one hand, and respect for official languages on the other, as if they could not coexist.
 I would like to remind decision-makers that it is entirely possible to respect official languages while being inclusive.".
 In the same statement, Théberge nonetheless noted that Simon's appointment could enable her to help preserve Indigenous and minority languages in Canada.

 The Official Languages Act does not mandate any language requirement for the governor general, nor does it provide the Commissioner with any authority to provide any remedy or relief, apart from the ability to author reports for Parliament's consideration.
-However, the Act obliges the commissioner to investigate good-faith complaints related to alleged non-compliance of "the spirit and intent" of the Official Languages Act with regard to the "administration of the affairs of any federal institution."
+However, the Act mandates the commissioner to investigate good-faith complaints related to alleged non-compliance of "the spirit and intent" of the Official Languages Act with regard to the "administration of the affairs of any federal institution."
 Since the adoption of the Official Languages Act in 1969, two unilingual anglophone governors general were appointed: Ed Schreyer and Ray Hnatyshyn.
 Neither they nor the process for their nomination was investigated by the Commissioner for Official Languages at the time.